On Anosovity, divergence and bi-contact surgery

 for any $u\in E^{s}$ and $v\in E^{u}$.
 We call $E^s$ and $E^u$ stable and unstable directions, respectively. \end{definition}

 In other words, a flow is projectively Anosov, if its induced Poincaré linear flow admits a {\em dominated splitting}.
 That is, a continuous and invariant splitting into two line bundles, on which the action of the flow is relatively expanding in one direction with respect to the other.
-Abusing notation, we also refer to $\pi^{-1}(E^s)$ and $\pi^{-1}(E^u)$, which are $C^0$ two dimensional sub bundles of $TM$, by $E^s$ and $E^u$, and call them {\em the stable and unstable plane fields}, respectively.